Miltonly/Streets/Hanson Crescent

 Comparable homes nearby

-Hanson Crescent sits in Scott, a pocket of Milton that trades quiet residential access for solid commute connections.
-The 401 on-ramp at Regional Road 25 is a four-minute drive, making the daily run to Mississauga or Pearson a realistic proposition.
-The Milton GO Station is five minutes away, and a typical door-to-door trip to Toronto's downtown runs around 65 minutes.
-For those working in Oakville or Burlington, the drive stays under 25 minutes.
-The street itself sees little through traffic, which means the road network handles the load without the noise of a busier corridor.
+Hanson Crescent sits in Scott, a neighbourhood that balances suburban quiet with reasonable access to Milton's major commuter routes.
+The 401 on-ramp at Regional Road 25 is a four-minute drive, making the highway the natural choice for reaching Mississauga in about 22 minutes or Pearson in roughly half an hour.
+For the Toronto commute, the Milton GO Station is five minutes away by car; the full trip to Union Station runs around 65 minutes including the drive and train.
+The crescent itself sees little through traffic, so the road network handles the load without the noise of a busier corridor.

 Schools and catchment